 - If painful, medication such as paracetamol or ibuprofen may help.

-- If itchy, cooling lotions or creams as required (camphor and menthol).
+- If itchy, apply cooling lotions or creams as required (camphor and menthol).

 - If itchy, topical steroids are prescribed to treat associated lichen simplex.